federicous/react-native-interview/README.md

-## Ruby on Rails Take Home Interview
+## React Native Technical Interview

 The objective of this take home interview project is to develop a movie browsing app.
 You are given 2 endpoints: